ALTER EXTENSION Automation in PostgreSQL Upgrade Pipelines

 } >> "$GITHUB_OUTPUT"

-- name: Gate Approval
+- name: Gate approval

 if: fromJSON(steps.dryrun.outputs.payload).status != 'dry_run_approved'